hardspoon/CursorLens/README.md

 ## Troubleshooting

-If you see ERR_NGROK_8012, make sure:
+If you encounter issues:
-1. Your NGROK_TOKEN is correctly set in Railway
+1. Make sure your NGROK_TOKEN is correctly set in Railway
-2. The service has fully started up (wait a few seconds after deployment)
-3. The region you've selected is available for your ngrok account
+2. Wait at least 30 seconds after deployment for the tunnel to establish
+3. Check the Railway logs for the connection details
+4. If you see "Waiting for ngrok tunnel..." message, the service is still starting up

+Note: The free tier of ngrok has some limitations.
+If you need additional features or connections, you may need to upgrade your ngrok account.